 If you were to ask someone, "Who makes the best recliners?", La-Z-Boy would a name that often came up.
-It's no surprise, then, that this Anderson reclina-rocker made our list.
-Its compact size makes it ideal for small spaces and short people, plus, it's hands-down one of the best recliners for lumbar support, thanks to its total-body cushioning.
-You can also easily adjust the tension settings on this reclina-rocker to enjoy it to its fullest.
+It's no surprise, then, that this La-Z-Boy Coleman Rocker Recliner made our list.
+Its compact size makes it ideal for small spaces and short people, plus, it's hands-down one of the best recliners for lumbar support, thanks to its total-body cushioning and chaise seat.
+With its durable, stain-resistant fabric, this rocker will look last for years to come.

 If you're a mom or a grandmother with babysitting duties, a recliner is a must for your the nursery or bedroom.
 With the Alcott wingback reclining glider from Karla Dubois, you can rock baby to sleep without a second thought.
 Its stylish shape also doesn't look childish, so you can simply move it to your living room when your little one is grown.

 Where to buy: $439.99, Wayfair